SpaceMonkey-MH/Unnamed_Project/Notes.md

 	I kinda like it.
 It raises the issue of the z axis for the enemies: currently, they are at the front, so we can see them when they fall; if I was to put them in the back, we wouldn't I think see them through the ground, that would require a script to change the z order during runtime.
 I don't know what is best.
+	IMPORTANT NOTE: THE Area2D AND THE CollisionShape2D ATTACHED TO THE ENEMIES ARE IMPORTANT FOR BULLET 3.